 Defect Reporting & Systems

-Failure to implement a procedure to undertake a daily walk round check (first use inspection) leaves you as the operator liable for any consequences that arise as a result of your driver(s) being stopped at a VOSA road side check.
-Far more serious would be the situation where, one of your vehicles was involved in a Road Traffic Accident and the vehicle in question was found to have a defect (or defects) that may have contributed to the resultant accident.
+Failure to implement a procedure to undertake a daily walk round check (driver first use inspection) leaves you as the operator liable for any consequences that arise as a result of your driver(s) being stopped at a DVSA roadside check.
+Far more serious would be the situation where one of your vehicles was involved in a Road Traffic Accident or Incident where your vehicle was found to have a defect (or defects) that may have contributed to the resultant accident.
 In all situations, the defect does not necessarily have to be of a mechanical nature, it could equally be one of overloading/insecure load or as a result of defective tyres.